Estimate Time6 min

 • If you’re not a customer yet, The Fidelity Retirement ScoreSM can help you see if you’re on track.

 To help your education dollars go a little bit farther, consider a 529 savings plan.
 529 savings plans are flexible, tax-advantaged accounts designed specifically for education savings.
-Contributions can be invested for growth potential and withdrawals of earnings are tax-free when used for education.
+Contributions can be invested for growth potential and withdrawals of earnings are tax-free when used for qualified education expenses.

 You can also ask friends and family to donate to your education fund in lieu of gifts on gift-giving occasions like birthdays, holidays, and special achievements.
 To learn more, visit the College gifting page.